“What on earth is that smell?”

 Let me explain.

-More often than not the clutter you actually need to deal with is buried.
+More often than not, the clutter you need to deal with is buried.
 Hiding under things that are not clutter.
-Things like trash, recyclables, or items that simply need to be put away.
-And if you would just take the time to uncover the actual clutter there may just be only a fraction of what you originally thought.
+Things like trash, recyclables, or items that need to be put away.
+And if you would just take the time to uncover the actual clutter there may be only a fraction of what you originally thought.

 First, Gather up the Trash

-I am sure you have heard this before but starting with the trash is by far the very best way to get rid of the stuff.
+I am sure you have heard this before, but starting with the trash in a cluttered area is by far the best way to get rid of the stuff.
 But have you ever actually been told why?

 The reason is simple.

-That trash can do a lot to camouflage the clutter so much so that we are paralyzed by the size of what we have to go through.
-By removing the easy stuff, the trash, we can begin to uncover what is our actual clutter and we just might find our problem isn’t quite as intimidating as we thought.
+Trash can do a lot to camouflage the clutter, so much so that we are paralyzed by the size of what we have to go through.
+By removing the trash, we can begin to uncover what is our actual clutter, and we just might find our problem isn’t quite as intimidating as we thought.

-To remove the trash we are going to break things down even further into super-simple steps.
+To remove the trash, we will break things down even further into super-simple steps.

 1. Arm yourself with a large trash bag.

 2. Take a walk around your home.
 Gather up anything obvious that you can throw away.
-Empty food containers, napkins, crumpled tissues, bags, junk mail, newspapers.
-Look at this as if you are taking a stroll and just casually walk in and out of every room filling up your bag with trash.
+Empty food containers, napkins, crumpled tissues, bags, junk mail, and newspapers.
+Look at this as if you are taking a stroll and casually walking in and out of every room, filling up your bag with trash.

 4. Be relentless here.
-Collecting trash is simple, easy, so don’t make it any harder than it needs to be.
-If it’s trash pick it up, put it into one of your bags, and move on.
+Collecting trash is simple and easy, so don’t make it any harder than it needs to be.
+If it’s trash, pick it up, put it into one of your bags, and move on.

 Second, gather up any recyclables.